-Some SD-WANs, including West’s, are cloud-based, enabling them to always be at the leading edge of features and functionality without the agony of deployments, updates, and patching.
+Some SD-WANs, including Intrado’s, are cloud-based, enabling them to always be at the leading edge of features and functionality without the agony of deployments, updates and patching.
 IT simply logs on to a centralized dashboard and creates a gold standard configuration that includes the critical tasks of load balancing, redundancy, and security.
 That configuration is then automatically deployed to boxes at each branch office.
 This zero-touch provisioning / deployment means there is no need to have an IT staff member on-site and hands-on.
-All reporting, alerts, and troubleshooting are fed through the dashboard.
-Early estimates show customers spend 50% to 90% less time configuring branch equipment vs. traditional routers.
+All reporting, alerts and troubleshooting are fed through the dashboard.
+Early estimates show customers spend 50 to 90 percent less time configuring branch equipment vs. traditional routers.

 The lessened hardware requirements and better allocation of personnel is a win for any IT department.
 The ability to carry out real-time management and monitoring of all corporate network services also puts organizations at an advantage over competitors burdened by one-off WAN deployments.
 Fast-growing companies – whether you have broadband or dedicated circuits such as MPLS – can stay apace with SD-WAN without overburdening IT resources.
 Want to acquire a company and quickly onboard them to your network?
 Easily accomplished with SD-WAN.